15 Christmas Gift Ideas for Horse Lovers

 Wrestling (I mean calmly communicating your wishes) with a 1200-pound horse not to mention all the hauling bales (following full Health & Safety procedures of course), muck heap sculpting, lorry ramp weightlifting and recent snow ploughing and ice skating efforts can leave the back and muscles a little worse for wear.
 The gift of a good back crunching session from a Chiropractor or deep tissue massage pain session from a Physiotherapist can be just the ticket to get your friend to quit their moaning and feel fresh for the year ahead.
 Alternatively, a relaxing massage of the candles and whale song variety will possibly leave them feeling more kindly towards you in the immediate future.

 11. An annual subscription to the Horse and Hound Magazine

 If you have a friend/colleague/boss/groom who rushes out every Thursday lunchtime to hunt down and secure their weekly copy of the Horse and Hound, or who is always pinching your copy to read, then an annual subscription to the weekly equine magazine would make a perfect Christmas gift for them.
-For £19.99 for the year, it really is the gift that keeps on giving – every Thursday for the next 52 issues.
+From just £23.25 for the year, it really is the gift that keeps on giving – every Thursday for the next 52 issues.
 Choose from an iPad and iPhone subscription (ensuring the recipient has an iPhone or iPad of course), or treat them to the printed edition, which comes with exclusive subscriber rewards every month.
 Find out more on the Horse and Hound website.
 There is even the option to indicate that the subscription is a gift, making it even more perfect for Christmas.

 PLUS SIZE STOCKING IDEAS